khasanthika/statistics-blog1/_posts/2025-03-12-The Magic of Sampling.md

 - **Defining Subgroups Accurately:** In stratified sampling, misclassification or poorly defined strata can lead to underrepresentation of key groups.
 - **Homogeneity in Clusters:** Cluster and multistage sampling may produce clusters that are too similar internally, increasing the sampling error.
 - **Subjectivity:** Purposive and judgment sampling depend heavily on the researcher’s expertise, which can introduce subjective bias if not carefully managed.

-*(For more details on common sampling problems and techniques to reduce them, see CloudResearch’s guide on sampling pros and cons [citeturn0search5].)*

 ---